Marcos-Fernando/AnnoTEP/README.md

 **Step 4.** When you access 127.0.0.1:5000 you will see a version of the AnnoTEP platform similar to the WEB version.

-* If you want to carry out tests, you can download the file `AtChr4.fasta`.
+* If you want to run tests, you can download the file `AtChr4.fasta` from the repository.

 **Step 5.** Within the interface you can enter your data such as: email, genome and annotation type and send it for analysis.
 When the work is completed without any errors, you will receive an e-mail informing you that the results are available in the directory entered in ``-v {folder}``.